shalomleor/Elementor_Task/README.md

 Notes:

-i have loaded the 3 files into a local Postgres DB using Pyspark (see attached the notebook containing the code ). i have built a sample dashboard using Qlikview (i have attached the QVW file and Qlikview desktop installation file ) :
+i have loaded the 3 files into a local Postgres DB using Pyspark (see attached the notebook containing the code ). i have built a sample dashboard using Qlikview  :

 ![](Images/Dashboard.jpg)